Summary: Bike Weight 8.1 lbs and Highly Recommended for 3 to 4 Years Old.

 If you are working on a fixed budget but still wish your toddler had something to train them for the real bike you had bought their older sibling, then the Chicco Red Bullet balance training bike is a great option.
 It looks and rides like a real bike to the toddler.
 Unlike other balance bikes that are made of plastic or wooden frame, this one is made of the all-metal frame.
 It is light weight yet sturdy.

 The kids will love it for its rather chic-looking but decidedly minimal design.
 The wide handlebar really helps teach them their steering act quick.
 And, the easy ride bike makes it easy for the kids to balance and learn to coordinate different muscles as they anticipate to transition to a real bike with pedals.
-Above all, you’ll appreciate the quality features for a bike that goes for under $50.
+Above all, you’ll appreciate the quality features for a bike that goes for only $49.99.
 It’s a great buy.